matteso1/brain2text/README.md

 -   `configs/rnn_official_exact.yaml`: **The official, working hyperparameter configuration.**
 -   `src/rnn_model.py`: The GRU model architecture.
 -   `src/phoneme_dataset.py`: The data loader for HDF5 files.
--   `nejm_repo/`: A clone of the original NEJM implementation for reference.
 -   `data/`: (Not in git) This is where the HDF5 data files should be located.

-This is our moment.
-Let's get this done.